imixs/imixs-workflow/src/site/markdown/engine/plugins/mailplugin.md

 ## Mail Content

-The mail content can be defined by the corresponding BPMN event using the Imixs-BPMN modelling too.
+The mail content can be defined by the corresponding BPMN event using the [Imixs-BPMN modeling tool](../../modelling/activities.html).
 The content of the email can either be plain text or HTML.
 The e-mail message can be canceled by the application or another plug-in by setting the attribute